bigprof-software/appgini-docs/pages/application-uploader.md

     You could also specify a range of IP addresses in the above rules by using [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#IPv4_CIDR_blocks) instead of a single IP address.

+* **Exclude the `file-uploader.php` file from your repository**.
+If you're using a version control system like git, make sure to exclude the `file-uploader.php` file from your repository.
+This file contains the secret upload key, and you don't want to expose it to the public.
+To exclude the file from your repository, you can add it to your `.gitignore` file.